mnaganov/mnaganov.github.io/2026/05/spectral-correction-of-phantom-audio.md

 these transfer functions.

-If we consider the original goal of the diffuse field spectral correction, starting from the “BBC dip,” we can see that it’s original purpose was to [compensate for the difference between the acoustic space of a listening room and a concert hall](https://www.linkwitzlab.com/images/graphics/harwd.gif) (many thanks to
+If we consider the original goal of the diffuse field spectral correction, starting from the “BBC dip,” we can see that its original purpose was to [compensate for the difference between the acoustic space of a listening room and a concert hall](https://www.linkwitzlab.com/images/graphics/harwd.gif) (many thanks to